The following are examples of heraldry according to the customs of the Pontifical Court and the United Roman-Ruthenian Church.

 Prelates di Fiocchetto

-Arch-Chancellor of the Apostolic See
+- Arch-Chancellor of the Apostolic See

-Prefect of Faith and Doctrine
+- Prefect of Faith and Doctrine

-Elemosiniere Segreto
+- Elemosiniere Segreto

-Treasurer of the Patriarchal Curia
+- Treasurer of the Patriarchal Curia

-First Archdeacon of the Apostolic See
+- First Archdeacon of the Apostolic See

-Pontifical Electoral Bishops of the Pontifical Imperial State
+Pontifical Electoral Bishops

-Pontifical Electoral Clerics of the Pontifical Imperial State
+Of the Pontifical Imperial State

 Canons of the Patriarchal Chapter

-and Canons of a Patriarchal Major Basilica
+And Canons of a Patriarchal Major Basilica.

-(who are chosen exclusively from the Patriarchal Chapter)
+Canons of a Patriarchal Major Basilica are chosen exclusively from the Patriarchal Chapter.

-Officials of the Curia
+Pontifical Chamberlains and Officials of the Curia

-Private Chaplains of His Holiness the Supreme Pontiff
+Private Chaplains of the Supreme Pontiff

 Patriarchal Major Basilica